 In April 2021, the Company began to conduct a recapitalisation and restructure welcoming new Directors, investment and adopting a revised investment policy, focusing on the med-tech industry.
 Please refer to the Directors Post Year End Review for full detail.

 REVIEW OF BUSINESS

-During the year to 31 December 2020 the Company made a loss before amortisation of preference shares of £359,236 (31 December 2019: loss of £2,798,129).
+During the year to 31 December 2020 the Company made a loss before amortisation of preference shares of £560,573 (31 December 2019: loss of £2,798,129).
 Following Meetings of both classes of Shareholders the Company’s preference shares were converted into ordinary shares on 26 September 2020.
-This resulted in a write back to reserves of £4,549,491.
-This was after a charge of £278,980 from the half yearly accounts (31 December 2019: £557,959) is in respect of amortisation of those shares and an additional charge of £418,087 crystalised on the conversion of the shares.
-This write back arose as the amortisation of the preference shares, a non cash item, and was charged pro rata in the Company’s Income Statement until maturity of the preference shares which was due to take place on 31 March 2021 so that the preference share carrying value in the Company’s Statement of Financial Position equated to the full redemption value on maturity.
+This resulted in a write back to reserves of £4,548,821.
+During the year there was a charge of £278,980 (31 December 2019: £557,959) in respect of amortisation of the preference shares which was required up to date of conversion.
+In addition, there was a charge of £418,087 crystallised on the conversion of the shares.

 As at 31 December 2020, the Company had net liabilities per share totalling 0.01p (2019: 0.55p)

 On 2 January 2019 the Company announced that £150,000 of secured convertible loan notes (“Loan Notes”) had been converted into equity representing 20% of the ordinary share capital of Wallet Ads.